j-andrews7/kenpompy/README.md

 ```

 ## What It Can (and Can't) Do
-This a work in progress - currently all of the miscellaneous and summary page scraping modules are functional. `Team` and `Player` classes are planned, but they're more complicated.
+This a work in progress - it can currently scrape all of the summary and miscellaneous tables, pretty much all of those under the Stats and Miscellany headings. `Team` and `Player` classes are planned, but they're more complicated and will take some time.

 ## Usage
 `kenpompy` is simple to use.
 Generally, tables on each page are scraped into `pandas` dataframes with simple parameters to select different seasons or tables.
 As many tables have headers that don't parse well, some are manually altered to a small degree to make the resulting dataframe easier to interpret and manipulate.